nibralab/weconnect/README.md

 * private individuals
 * ...

-can provide their routes, availabilities, journey times, capacities and prices, and on the basis of which apps can be can be developed that
+can provide their routes, availabilities, timetables, capacities and prices, and on the basis of which apps can be can be developed that

 * enable regional and supra-regional routing across provider boundaries